Parking – Visitors

-Bollard keys are provided for a maximum period of 24 hours weekdays and up to 48 hours on weekends.
+Bollard keys are provided for a maximum period of 24 hours.
 If bollard keys are not returned promptly after use considerable inconvenience is caused to other residents’ visitors who may require a visitor car parking space.

 Thoughtless or unfair usage of visitor car parking spaces or undue delay in returning bollard keys may result in one or more of the following restrictions and penalties: